Understanding Lip Tie in Babies: Causes and Care

 Potential Problems Caused by a Lip Tie

 Lip tie in babies can lead to a range of complications, particularly when the tight or thick frenulum under the upper lip restricts movement.
-While some lip ties are mild and cause no noticeable effects, moderate to severe cases can interfere with feeding, development, and oral health.
+While some lip or tongue tie in babies are mild and cause no noticeable effects, moderate to severe cases can interfere with feeding, development, and oral health.
 Understanding these potential problems helps in identifying when medical assessment and treatment may be necessary.

 Feeding Tips for Babies with a Lip Tie